joshuaeyu/joshuaeyu.github.io/index.markdown

 ### ["Plum" - A simple graphics engine](https://github.com/joshuaeyu/plum){:target="_blank"}
 [![Plum graphics engine screenshot](/graphics/screenshot0.png "Plum graphics engine screenshot"){:.project-image}](https://github.com/joshuaeyu/plum){:target="_blank"}

-Plum is a simple real-time graphics engine built using OpenGL 4.1 and C++17.
+Plum is a simple real-time graphics engine which I developed using OpenGL 4.1 and C++17.
 It features a deferred rendering pipeline and physically based shading.
 Users can instantiate lights, primitives, and models into the scene from the engine's GUI.

 </article>